maratb887-max/WRO-Future-Engineers-2026-ev3/v-photos/README.md

 Vehicle's photos
 ====

-This directory contains 6 photos of the vehicle (from every side, from top and bottom).
-This allows to see every placement of sensors and yhe porta also it allows to understand how works the steering of robot
+This directory contains six high-resolution photos, that are provided to show the vehicle from every side.
+These images provide a clear view of the sensor layout, port connections, and the mechanical design of the steering system.